Sid44444/Google-Colab/README.md

 # Google-Colab
-First Google Colab project using load_diabetes
+First Google Colab project using load_diabetes.

 Dataset can be found here: https://scikit-learn.org/stable/api/sklearn.datasets.html

 Initially it was necessary to understand a little more about the data provided.